OffsetMonkey538/RenderScale/README.md

 # How

-Use the mod config to control the render scale multiplier.
-You can choose to increase for better antialiasing, or decrease for improved performance.
+Press `O` or, use the mod menu config to control the render scale multiplier.
+You can increase for better antialiasing, or decrease for improved performance.
 This is heavily recommended for laptops with retina displays!

-You can also force "linear" scale algorithm (similar to FXAA) in lower render scales if you want, but this may make shaders blurry, as they usually have their own antialiasing.
+You can also force "linear" scale algorithm (similar to FXAA) in lower render scales if you want.
+It's best to leave it as OFF if you're using shaders since they usually have their own antialiasing.

 There are no plans to support DLSS or FSR 2.0+.
 I'm looking into potential FSR 1.0 support, but I'm not sure yet.